AI, skills and labour markets

 Development of UK–EU collaborations around AI, digital decision-support and sustainable controlled environment agriculture.

 Economic and technical assessment of future livestock systems, including sustainability indicators, scenario analysis and policy-relevant evidence.
+Deliverable 2.2 and 5.3 Leader

 Research on how robotics, AI and digital agriculture affect work, skills, productivity and technology adoption in agri-food systems.